evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ---
-title: Genesis GV60 Sport
+title: Genesis GV60 AWD
-linktitle: "GV60 Sport"
+linktitle: "GV60 AWD"
-description: "Genesis GV60 Sport is an all-electric SUV with a WLTP range of up to 470 km (292 miles).
+description: "Genesis GV60 AWD is an all-electric SUV with a WLTP range of up to 470 km (292 miles).
 EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true